-RATEGIC AIM: RISK NUMBER: ICS15 CURRENT RISK RATING (Likel lective responsibility for managing financial 4 X 5 = 20 and l operational performance.
-ASSURANCE FRAMEWORK TARGET RISK: 12 DATE ON REGISTER: 21/1/19 RISK APPETITE: To be assess COMMITTEE: Finance Director's Gro REASON FOR RISK APPETITE RISK OWNER: ICS Chief Finance Off n behalf of the FD Group LAST REVIEWED BY RISK OWNER: .
-June 2 2019 RISK: Failure to develop and deliver a 2019/20 balanced single system financial plan recognising true cost may result in additional financial and operational pressures leading to short and medium-tem financial and operational objectives not being met.
-Rationale for current score: Size of the challenge and affordability following receipt of allocations and control totals.
-Gap for 19/20 is £160m (excluding Nottm City Council) - represents a need for circa 5% savings against system resources.
+STRATEGIC AIM: RISK NUMBER: ICS15 CURRENT RISK RATING (Likelihood & Impact) Collective responsibility for managing financial 4 X 5 = 20and operational performance.
+ASSURANCE FRAMEWORK TARGET RISK: 12 DATE ON REGISTER: 21/1/19 RISK APPETITE: To be assessed COMMITTEE: Finance Director's Group REASON FOR RISK APPETITE SCORE: To be assessed RISK OWNER: ICS Chief Finance Officer on behalf of the FD Group LAST REVIEWED BY RISK OWNER: June 2019 RISK: Failure to develop and deliver a 2019/20 balanced single system financial plan recognising true cost may result in additional 1.5 financial and operational pressures leading to short and medium-tem financial and operational objectives not being met.
+1 Actual / reported 0.5 Rationale for current score: risk Size of the challenge and affordability following receipt of allocations and control totals.
+Gap for 19/20 is £160m (excluding Nottm City Council) represents a need for circa 5% savings against system resources.
 Underlying deficit position is a key driver of the financial position.
 In addition acute activity growth outstrips resources provided.
 Timescales to develop and deliver transformation plans pose a significant challenge.
-Short-term focus may have an adverse impact on the identification, prioritisation and implementation of transformation schemes that have a bigger medium-term impact. • Limited access to transformation monies to accele erate transformation opportunities.
-Plai cos ICS Exte Dire ntrols (C) and Influences (I): (What are we current nning Approach agreed by ICS Board and utilised t impact. and organisational plans agreed and submitted n ernal support procured by GN CCGs and NUH. ector of Finance Group and Financial Sustainability become by Board monthly performance oversight. by ICPs and organisations to develop sing ationally. le pla n.
-Development of transformational schemes being undertaken at ICP os in Controls (C) and Influences (I): Miti gating Actions for gaps in Control s (C) and Influences (I): a) Risk adjusted transformation plans not yet pr oviding assurance of delivery. a) Financial Sustainability Group co External support procured.
-ICS deep dive end of May 2019 ontinues to have oversight. b) Medium-term ICS financial plan (aligned to th e developing ICS 5 Year Strategy) b) 5 Year plan in development, integ grated with ICS 5 Year Strategy c) c) ICS Financial Framework in development throug focus to system focus through a defined and - Assurances: (How do we know if the things we are doing have an impact?)
-Mark-up Internal Assurance (Int) or External Assurance (Ext) • Planning Returns and regulatory assurance (Ext) - os in Assurance: (What additional assurances sh - ating Actions for gaps in Assuran ICPs have required controls and maturity to take of • continued focus on ICS Director of Fi • Assurance on use of allocated transformation mor nies assigned to ICPs.
-CPs required submitting plans by enc 1 of June 2019. a) a)
+Short-term focus may have an adverse impact on the identification, prioritisation and implementation of transformation schemes that have a Risk 1 Assurances bigger medium-term impact.
+Limited access to transformation monies to accelerate transformation opportunities. ■ Internal Assurances ■ External Assurances Controls (C) and Influences (I): (What are we currently doing about the risk?)
+Planning Approach agreed by ICS Board and utilised by ICPs and organisations to develop single plan.
+Development of transformational schemes being undertaken at ICP level with a focus on activity, workforce and cost impact.
+ICS and organisational plans agreed and submitted nationally.
+External support procured by GN CCGs and NUH.
+Director of Finance Group and Financial Sustainability Group in place.
+ICS Board monthly performance oversight.
+Gaps in Controls (C) and Influences (I): Mitigating Actions for gaps in Controls (C) and Influences (I): Risk adjusted transformation plans not yet providing assurance of delivery.
+Financial Sustainability Group continues to have oversight.
+External support procured.
+ICS deep dive end of May 2019 Medium-term ICS financial plan (aligned to the developing ICS 5 Year Strategy) 5 Year plan in development, integrated with ICS 5 Year Strategy development.
+ICS Financial Framework Financial framework in development through the Finance Directors Group.
+Objective to shift from organisational focus to system focus through a defined and agreed set of rules.
+Assurances: (How do we know if the things we are doing have an impact?)
+Mark-up Internal Assurance (Int) or External Assurance (Ext) Impact of plans at system level through FD Group and Planning Group (Int)